nextcloud/documentation/user_manual/files/access_webgui.rst

 Filtering the Files View
 ------------------------

-The right sidebar on the Files page contains several filter for quickly sorting and managing your files.
+The right sidebar on the Files page contains several filters for quickly sorting and managing your files.

 All files